bendory/wordler/README.md

 Play and solve wordle!

 ## WordList
 WordList is just a list of words.
+By default, it loads the dictionary from `/usr/share/dict/words`, but var `wordler.Loader` can be changed to load any wordlist.

 ## Solver
 Solver will solve your wordle for you!
+The interactive solver can be used to solve any wordle; args allow changing word length.
+It always plays using the "hard" rules.

 ## Puzzler
-Puzzler will run a wordle for you.
+Puzzler will run a wordle for you; solve it yourself.
+Args allow changing word length, number of guesses, and more.

+## Main
+`wordler/main` connects a Solver to a Puzzler and runs simulated worlde interactions; it's helpful for gathering statistics on solution success rate.

+## Simulator
+Simulator is for testing; it confirms that Solver and Puzzler score guesses and use them for solving with a reciprocal approach.

 ## Statistics

 All stats are based on 1000 6-guess iterations on 5-letter worldles.

-* Each guess is simply a random choice:
+* Random guesses:
 	* 91.5% success rate
 	* Average guesses to win: 4.55 guesses
 * Optimize guess based *only* on heaviest weighted-averge letter frequency: